-When perfumes in a group submission change, the list of mixtures and the perfumes they contain as required in section 3.1. shall be updated.
+When perfumes in a group submission change, the list of mixtures and the perfumes they contain as required in Section 3.1. shall be updated.

 Content of the submission update

-The submission update shall comprise a revised version of the previous submission containing the new information available as described in section 4.1.
+The submission update shall comprise a revised version of the previous submission containing the new information available as described in Section 4.1.

 PART C